wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 3 Moreover, the name of the country was called after the name of a great man, who was born in a place called Genoa ; being in Italia, on the sea-coast.

-4 His name was Christopher, surnamed Columbus.
+4 His name was Christopher, sur-named Columbus.

 5 As the righteous man struggleth against wickedness, so did he against ignorance and stupidity.